jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 * How accessibility can be added into the design workflow
 * Tips for ensuring development considers accessibility

+[Check in on our blog ](https://expconsultancy.com/blog)in upcoming months to find out more.

 ## EXP tech lunch talk

 I'm going to finish on a bit of a self-plug.
 On Thursday 4th December, in the Fraser House Hub we will be delivering a lunchtime tech talk around accessibility.
 It will be the first in a series that will follow a similar direction to the blog post series mentioned above.
 It will start with an overview of accessibility, introducing the fundamentals.